zfdong-code/MNet/README.md

 ## MNet_pure
 We also provide the pure version of MNet.
 This is recommended if you would like to insert MNet into your own training framework.

-MNet implemented with MindSpore (https://www.mindspore.cn/) will available soon.
+MNet implemented with MindSpore (https://www.mindspore.cn/) will be available soon.